• Skip to primary navigation

 Focus on the Table

 There are many ways to make a beautiful and dazzling table without breaking the bank.
-Think candles, fresh flowers and a beautiful table cloth but do these on a budget and be creative.
-Use small glasses for vases, a pretty teapot, antique tin, mason jars, small bucket, vintage colander with a bowl inside, all work well too.
+Think candles, fresh flowers, and a beautiful table cloth but do these on a budget and be creative.
+Use small glasses for vases, a pretty teapot, antique tin, mason jars, a small bucket, vintage colander with a bowl inside, all work well too.

 Find items in your home you already have.
 Use cut flowers or leaves from the garden.